LinoKhan1/travel-planning-api/README.md

 - **Monitoring: Integrate Prometheus for metrics and advanced logging.**
 - **Integration Tests: Expand tests/integration/ with more end-to-end scenarios.**
 - **Schema Extensions: Add types/queries for hotel recommendations or travel itineraries.**

+## Use of AI
+I guided the AI in terms of directions to follow, ensuring alignment with project requirements and best practices.
+Grok, an AI assistant developed by xAI, was instrumental in the development of this project, particularly in the following areas:

+- Accessing the Open-Meteo API: I asked Grok to access the Open Meteo API, and based on the documentation to provide a roadmap.
+Grok offered guidance on integrating with Open-Meteo’s geocoding and forecast APIs, including structuring HTTP requests and implementing retry logic for transient errors (e.g., 429, network issues).
+- Implementation Roadmap: Based on my request for Grok to access the Open Meteo API and provide a roadmap grounded in the documentation, Grok proposed a structured plan for implementation.
+This included prioritizing a modular architecture (presentation, business logic, data access layers), defining the GraphQL schema with TypeScript codegen, and implementing heuristic-based activity ranking.
+The roadmap guided the development of resolvers.ts, activityRanking.ts, and the testing strategy.
+- Evaluation and Validation: Each output from Grok was meticulously evaluated against project requirements and Open-Meteo’s API specifications.
+Suggestions were carefully revised and improved before implementation by cross-referencing with documentation to verify correct endpoints (/search, /forecast) and parameters (e.g., forecast_days).
+- Iterative Refinement: Grok’s suggestions underwent an iterative process of review, improvement, and validation.
+Outputs were scrutinized, and enhancements were made before implementation—such as refining test configurations to address cache initialization failures by incorporating Jest fake timers and detailed mock setups.

 ## Query Examples
 Below are sample GraphQL queries for the implemented features, using the schema defined in src/schema/types.ts.